visavadiyavrushik/JS/README.md

 ---

-## 10.How can you shuffle an array in JavaScript?s
+## 10.How can you shuffle an array in JavaScript?

 ### Description